 Recipients of an AERA Outstanding Publication Award 2018 MoreClose

-We are pleased to announce that Miss Keisha Siriboe, our PhD student, and Dr Gary Harfitt have won an Outstanding Publication Award 2018 from the Narrative Research Special Interest Group (SIG) at the American Educational Research Association (AERA).
+On April 16, 2018, Miss Keisha Siriboe, our PhD student, and Dr Gary Harfitt received an Outstanding Publication Award 2018 from the Narrative Research Special Interest Group (SIG) of the American Educational Research Association (AERA) during the AERA Annual Meeting in New York, USA.

 The Outstanding Publication Award was established to recognize national and international scholars whose research publication contributes to narrative research in terms of the research design and research methodology.